raas-dev/configent/README.md

 on file system).
 If you want to keep host's home read-only (and prefer container managed volumes instead), adjust `writable` in `etc/lima/<vmname>.yaml`.

-## ❄️ Nix support
+## ❄️ Nix

-[Nix](https://nix.dev/) is not present on the hosts, but run in OCI containers.
+[Nix](https://nix.dev/) is not installed in host but is run in OCI containers.

-Aliases `nix`, `nix-env`, `nix-shell` and create a container (if not running) from [NixOS image](https://hub.docker.com/r/nixos/nix) and then attach in it.
+Aliases `nix`, `nix-env` and `nix-shell` create and attach a Nix environment in a container created from [NixOS image](https://hub.docker.com/r/nixos/nix).

 The following aliases are available for creating ad-hoc (shell) environments:
-- `n`: Shortcut for creating ad-hoc shell environments by `nix-shell` above
+- `n`: Creates an ad-hoc shell environment in the current dir using `nix-shell`
 - `nixery`: Runs container(d) from an image dynamically created by [Nixery](https://nixery.dev/)

-Where `nixery` is preferred for various binaries not wanted installed on the host, such as various command-line security tools.
+💡: Use alias `nixery` for binaries not wanted installed on the host, such as various command-line security tools, or for binaries not available on AArch64.

-Both `n` and `nixery` take in the package name(s) and the command as argument;
-run aliases without arguments for more help.
+Both `n` and `nixery` take in the package name(s, separated by forward slashes) to install and the command as argument; run aliases without arguments for help.

 ## 🔨 Development